DataFire/Integrations/integrations/generated/google_admin/README.md

   * maxResults `integer`: Number of activity records to be shown in each page.
   * pageToken `string`: Token to specify next page.
   * startTime `string`: Return events which occurred at or after this time.
+  * userKey **required** `string`: Represents the profile id or the user email for which the data should be filtered.
+When 'all' is specified as the userKey, it returns usageReports for all users.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.